Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 37 - Web3 Decentralised App (DApp) Development with the Internet Computer/37.02 How does the Blockchain actually work/README.md

 If any previous block is altered, it changes its hash, which invalidates all subsequent blocks.

 Therefore, to tamper with a block, one would have to re-mine that block and all following blocks, which is computationally infeasible for large blockchains.

+### Distributed Blockchain

+To solve the problem of agreeing on the ledger's contents, the blockchain is distributed across multiple computers (peers).

+Each peer holds a full copy of the blockchain.

+If one peer tries to alter their copy, their blockchain becomes invalid and no longer matches the others.

+This discrepancy reveals malicious behavior.

+Thus, distribution ensures integrity and trustlessness, as no single party controls the ledger.